SuihongSong/GeoModeling_GANSim-2D_Condition_to_Probability_Maps_and_Others/README.md

 The above code unpickles pre-trained GAN networks to yield 3 instances of networks.
 To generate facies models, you will want to use `Gs` or `G`.
 The exact details of the generator and discriminator are defined in [networks.py](./Code/4-Upload_cond_Probmap/networks.py) or [networks.py](./Code/5-Upload_cond_well_globalfeatures_probmap/networks.py) (see ` G_paper `, and ` D_paper `).

-The input of generator contains latent vectors of 128 dimensions, global features, well facies data, or both global features and well facies data, depending on which data the generator is conditioned to:
+The input of generator contains latent vectors of 128 dimensions, global features, well facies data, or probability maps, depending on which data the generator is conditioned to:

 (1) for generator only conditioned to probability maps, the inputs have dimensions of [[N, 128], [N, 4], [N, 1, 64, 64]].
 N refers to number of input vectors, 128 is dimension of latent vector.
 4 is the dimension of global features, which are not cast away in current version, but the input global features have no controlling effects on outputs, so input global features can be just set as random values.
 [1, 64, 64] refers to the dimension of input channel complex probability map.